bluwy/tsconfig-grimoire/README.md

 - Objects are merged recursively.
 For example, `compilerOptions`, `watchOptions`, etc. Except for objects nested in arrays, e.g. `compilerOptions.plugins` items.
 - All other field types are merged via replacing itself entirely, e.g. strings, booleans, arrays, etc. Note that arrays are replaced entirely, not concatenated.
 For example, `files`, `compilerOptions.outDir`, etc.
 - Fields may be `null`, which is a special ([poorly-documented](https://github.com/microsoft/TypeScript/issues/21443)) value that removes the field from the intermediate merge result, indicating that the default value should be used.
 - The only field that does not ever merge is `references`.
-The field should only be specified in the rot tsconfig.
+The field should only be specified in the root tsconfig.

 When merging multiple tsconfigs, you may also want to rebase relative paths in certain fields as described in the [Path resolution](#path-resolution) section.